-You can’t really go wrong with black, but I do wish the Kora Beanie came in a couple of other colors.
+You can’t go wrong with black, but I wish the Kora Beanie came in a couple of other colors.
 I especially like striped beanies.
-It is a simple, light weight beanie though, and I can appreciate that.
-I like the very small grey Kora emblem, and the splash of color on the strip of Kora tape.
-The tape has pleasant earthy colors that are supposed to represent the Himalayan contours and the Tibetan prayer flag colors.
+It is a simple, lightweight beanie, though, and I can appreciate that.
+I like the small grey Kora emblem and the splash of color on the strip of Kora tape.
+The tape has pleasant earthy colors representing the Himalayan contours and the Tibetan prayer flag.
 (I remember the prayer flags being much brighter, but I could be mistaken.)

-The Kora beanie, straight out of it’s reusable bag, is ready to go.
-It is soft and pliable, and best of all it is a deep beanie.
+The Kora beanie is ready to go straight out of its reusable bag.
+It is soft and pliable, and best of all, it is a deep beanie.
 I’m not ashamed to say I have a large head.
-Because of this, I have a hard time finding hats that fit me.
-The Kora beanie is plenty big, and I even found myself turning up the edge a little, and sliding it back on my head (a first!).
+Because of this, I have difficulty finding hats that fit me.
+The Kora beanie is plenty big, and I even found myself turning up the edge a little and sliding it back on my head (a first!).

 One of the best things about the beanie is that it does not itch.
 I’ve found that when I wear wool beanies for an extended amount of time, they will begin to irritate my forehead.
-I ran around all day in my Kora beanie, and this did not happen.
-Yay Kora beanie!
+I ran around in my Kora beanie all day, and this did not happen.
+Yay, Kora beanie!

 Shola 230 Esker Hat Summary – KORA BEANIE!

-The beanie was worn all day, under some moderate to strenuous hiking conditions, and in temperatures around freezing to slightly below freezing.
+The beanie was worn all day, under moderate to strenuous hiking conditions and in temperatures around freezing to slightly below freezing.
 As noted already, the fit was great.
-The beanie was just a smidge long, so I ended up turning up the front of it, or sliding it back on my head.
+The beanie was just a smidge long, so I turned up the front of it or slid it back on my head.

 Although the beanie fabric is doubled layered, it was not as warm as I expected.
-It did wick well when I was moving fast, and dried very quickly when it got damp in a misty rain.
-I ended up layering the beanie under my fleece hat and stayed quite snug.
-It also fit perfectly under some of my other hats.
+It did wick well when I was moving fast and dried very quickly when it got damp in a misty rain.
+I layered the beanie under my fleece hat and stayed quite snug.
+It also fits perfectly under some of my other hats.

 I give my Kora beanie two thumbs up.
 It is very small and easy to pack.
 There is no itchiness after extended wear, which I love, and the softness will allow me to wear it when I sleep.
 Finally, I can layer it under other hats in frigid temperatures, and it completely covers my ears and large head.
-It is a good versatile little piece of clothing that I’ll be carrying in 3 of 4 seasons.
+It is a versatile little piece of clothing I’ll carry in 3 of 4 seasons.